 A camera lowers at the start of Wall-E from high above space to a dystopian future you’ve seen before.
 The sun then fades through a Mad Max-ish hue, and some unpretty mountains of trash slide into view.
 During the stillness and silence, this metallic thing rolls by; a rusty, lipless, semi-literate thing blowing the tunes of “Hello, Dolly!”

 Seeing Wall-E the robot for the first time back in 08 felt strange.
 He was bulky and square with Johnny 5 levels of bore—very different from the big eyed, anthropomorphic exaggerations of Pixar’s usual stock.
-He didn’t talk or come with subtitles, but minute by minute he’d let off these beeps and gestures that somehow defined a personality; organised, curious, inventive, and lonely.
+He didn’t talk or come with subtitles, but minute by minute he’d let off these beeps and gestures that somehow defined a personality; organized, curious, inventive, and lonely.
 Pixar’s talent for expressing humanity through subtlety wasn’t a secret in 2008 (much of their history is from the silent short), but they hadn’t done it this well either.
 Ten years later, after a fresh watch, I strongly believe the first 35 minutes of Wall-E is still the most creative thing Pixar has ever done.

 To “tell” you the synopsis of Wall-E with just words shows why Wall-E was so special to begin with: here’s a small robot dude who lives on Earth and never stops cleaning shit up for humans.
 Said robot encounters another robot named Eve, who leads him on a journey to outer space.
 There he encounters a happy but lazy space colony of humans in their cycles of consumption, blah blah, environmental message, blah blah blah.